VillagerUnknown/VillagerCoin-CoinStacks/README.md

 _If configured to allow players to walk over the stacks to collect them, they will have no collision for players stand on._
 The blocks can be picked up in item form if broken with Silk Touch.

+You can place a Coin Stack Slab to join with another Coin Stack Slab to form a Coin Stack Block.
+(Like placing a slab on top of another slab to form a single block.)

 ## Support

 * Request features and report bugs at https://github.com/VillagerUnknown/VillagerCoin-CoinStacks/issues